-- 7.4.6.1 Storage of consignment, non-consignment materials (e.g. cleaning materials, lubricants, fuels) and packing materials (e.g. cartons, pallets) shall be separated in accordance with the halal requirements. - 7.4.6.2 Storage facilities should be designed and constructed to: - a) permit adequate maintenance and cleaning; - b) avoid pest access and harbourage; - c) enable products, goods and/ or cargo to be effectively protected from contamination during storage; and - d) provide an environment which minimises the deterioration of products, goods and/ or cargo (e.g. by temperature and humidity control). - 7.4.6.3 The products, goods and/ or cargo in storage should not be in direct contact with floors.
+7.4.6.1 Storage of consignment, non-consignment materials (e.g. cleaning materials, lubricants, fuels) and packing materials (e.g. cartons, pallets) shall be separated in accordance with the halal requirements.

+7.4.6.2 Storage facilities should be designed and constructed to:

+- a) permit adequate maintenance and cleaning; - b) avoid pest access and harbourage; - enable products and/or goods to be effectively protected from contamination during storage; and - d) provide an environment which minimises the deterioration of products and/ or goods (e.g. by temperature and humidity control). - 7.4.6.3 The products and/or goods in storage should not be in direct contact with floors.